-The industry body, the UK Slip Resistance Group, estimates that slips and trips in the workplace cost UK businesses around £500m a year.
-What’s more, fines for negligence can be up to £10m, making flooring safety of paramount concern.
+According to the UK Slip Resistance Group, workplace slips and trips cost UK businesses an estimated £500m per year.
+Negligence fines can reach up to £10m, emphasising the paramount importance of flooring safety.

 While anti-slip surfaces can aid in preventing accidents, maintaining a clear floor and promptly cleaning spills remain the best practices.
 The smoother the floor, the greater the risk of slips.
 Which makes reducing danger with anti-slip coatings and resins crucial in the workplace.

 To determine the slip resistance of existing flooring, instruments like the pendulum test are available, providing accurate assessments of floor slipperiness.